pytorch/rfcs/RFC-0017-PyTorch-Operator-Versioning.md

         * A version bump is also required for FC break only.
 It's is good for compatibility analysis: if the client is running old runtime, we don't deliver the new model with the un-compatible operator to avoid unexpected crash.
     * **Use a single operator version number for all operators**
         * This number may be shared by the deploy version, but separate from other file format versions
-    * **Older versions of operators registration are kept but they should only be matchable with special circumstances**
     * **Newer version of the operator registry must specify an upgrader** that conforms to the older version of the operator schema.
 Its body is a TorchScript-able function that uses the newer version of operator to implement old semantics.
         * One upgrader per historic signature.
 The registry specifies the symbol and the file formats those upgraders are applied to.
     * [Improved BC testing] Tests that the old serialized version of the operator can still be loaded on the new runtime and run as expected need to be easy to add